chungg/chungg.github.io/_posts/2021-09-06-dataframes.markdown

 directly using Arrow is a good idea.

-Each of the dataframe solutions have various use cases that may or may not overlap with another solution; Polars possible offers memory protection while Vaex targets memory usage.
+Each of the dataframe solutions have various use cases that may or may not overlap with another solution; Polars possibly offers memory protection while Vaex targets memory usage.
 This is in no way a recommendation for one over another but rather how each performs in a basic workflow.
 This post also doesn't consider distributed dataframes like Dask and Spark as quite frankly i've never faced a scenario where i dealt with datasets that were 50GB+ that were not just unfiltered